 - Dr. Nichola Richards (Dromana)

 If you plan to travel overseas, then give your local Peninsula Vet Care hospital a call.
-We can make a booking for you with one of our expert vets.
+We can make a booking for you with one of our vets.
 It is best to start this process early as the vaccinations and testing requirements can take several months to complete.